What are you saving for?

 |If the term is between||The rate will be|

 |18–23 months||18 month CD rate|

 |24–35 months||24 month CD rate|

 |60 months||60 month CD rate|

-**19-month and 49-month specials currently available.
-If selecting a 19-month or 49-month term you will receive the advertised annual percentage yield of 2.85% APY for 19-month regular certificates or 3.15% APY for 49-month regular certificates.
+**10-month special currently available.
+If selecting a 10-month term you will receive the advertised annual percentage yield of 2.20% APY for a 10-month regular certificates.

 ***Bump-up certificates allow you to increase your rate and add an additional deposit, up to the original principal balance, once per term.